FoundationDB/fdb-kubernetes-operator/docs/design/node_taint_eviction.md

 - `NodeTaintDetected` represents a ProcessGroup Node is tainted, but not long enough to replace it.
 - `NodeTaintReplacing` represents a ProcessGroup whose Node has been tainted for longer-than-configured time and the ProcessGroup should be replaced.

-**Replace ProcessGroups with `NodeTaintReplacing` conditioin.** We can extend the existing replacement logic to replace ProcessGroups with `NodeTaintReplacing` condition.
+**Replace ProcessGroups with `NodeTaintReplacing` condition.** We can extend the existing replacement logic to replace ProcessGroups with `NodeTaintReplacing` condition.
 We can do this by adding the `NodeTaintReplacing` condition to [`conditionsThatNeedReplacement` list](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/d38d6bc7abf7764215976b75d581c933280389f8/api/v1beta2/foundationdbcluster_types.go#L65-L67)

 ## Limitations